-NEC requires a plugged fan to be within 6 feet of an outlet.
-Vent control Joints with urethane coulking, and the sump lids will silicon caulking.
-If a fan needs to be installed after testing, this barrier will prevent barement ai from being drawn drawn unde
+As part of an the subslab and the basen seal the floor-wall joints and control Joints with urethane coulking, and the sump lids will silicon caulking.
+If a fan needs to be installed after testing, this barrier will prevent barement ai rom being drawn drawn unde

-OCrushed Stone under the slab allows radon to move freely underneath the house.
+Crushed Stone under the slab allows radon to move freely underneath the house.
 Four to six inches of washed and clean 2B stone is best